From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Experiments

 \myparagraph{Evaluation metrics.} We evaluate generation quality using PSNR, SSIM, Fr\'echet Inception Distance (FID) for spatial quality, and Fr\'echet Video Distance (FVD) for temporal consistency.
 Lip-sync quality is measured by landmark distance (LMD) and SyncNet confidence (Sync-C).
 Identity preservation is assessed through cosine similarity of ArcFace embeddings (CSIM), CLIP score (CLIPS) for semantic features, and LPIPS for perceptual similarity.

-For the more challenging \benchname{}, we additionally report no-reference perceptual quality metrics, including Natural Image Quality Evaluator (NIQE), Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE), and HyperIQA~\citep{su2020hyperiqa}.
-We also report the overall success rate across all 440 video samples, with failed or entirely unsynchronized generations manually excluded.
-This metric is crucial for practical dubbing scenarios, as traditional methods often fail completely under visual challenges like stylized characters, occlusions, or extreme poses.
+For the more challenging \benchname{}, we additionally report no-reference perceptual metrics, including Natural Image Quality Evaluator (NIQE), Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE), and HyperIQA~\citep{su2020hyperiqa}.
+We also report the success rate over all video samples, which is crucial in practice, as many mask-based methods completely fail under challenging scenarios.